 The COVID-19 crisis has also made existing food insecurity issues in Montgomery County worse.
 Suburban Hospital made a cash contribution to a new food distribution program started by a local church in Bethesda and will be conducting a food drive for two weeks in November among employees to gather donations for Manna Food Center’s “most needed” list.

-Howard County General Hospital’s COVID-19 testing has been done in conjunction with our faith-based initiative called Journey 2 Better Health.
+Johns Hopkins Howard County Medical Center's COVID-19 testing has been done in conjunction with our faith-based initiative called Journey 2 Better Health.
 We have partnered with congregations and sponsored and promoted community testing.

 For those who have tested positive, we have reached out with our Community Care Team, a program of our Population Health Division, and provided supports such as food, medicine, follow up care, etc. when needed.
 We have tested nearly 3,000 county residents.